-Though cremations in Spring Hill, TN have become more popular in recent years, they aren’t anything new.
+Though cremations in Spring Hill, TN funeral homes have become more popular in recent years, they aren’t anything new.
 Historians believe that humans started burning their dead as early as 3000 B.C, as they have discovered pottery shards and urns that service as evidence.

-Interestingly, cremation became more and more popular around Europe and what we now call the Middle East until Homer’s time, around 800 B.C, when it became the most common disposition method.
+Interestingly, cremation became more and more popular or a common ritual around Europe and what we now call the Middle East until Homer’s time, around 800 B.C, when it became the most common disposition method.
 This rise in cremation is assumed to be because of the growing number of dead from both war and disease.
 Ancient Romans stored cremated remains in decorated urns like we do today, so, by 395 A.D, cremation and the Roman Empire were at their peaks.

 However, the early Christians still practiced traditional Jewish body disposition, and therefore disapproved of cremation.
 This proved to be ancient cremation’s downfall, because when Constantine made Christianity the official Roman religion in 400 A.D, the practice almost disappeared in favor of the traditional Jewish burial.